jjmstark/bloc/README.md

 ```

 Now you can visit one of the contracts in your application, for example http://localhost:3000/contracts/Payout.
 Note
-that the local webserver relies on dynamically generated templates, founds in the `app/components` directory.
+that the local webserver relies on dynamically generated templates, found in the `app/components` directory.

 `bloc` will run through three contract status checks